Thesis and Dissertation

 - Abstract: (copy and paste into the email)

 Review and verify that your manuscript is written in accordance with the “Thesis and Dissertation Standards”

 It is important that you appropriately plan to defend and submit your thesis or dissertation in the approved and accepted format to the Graduate School according to the dates published in the Graduate School Academic Calendar.
-Defending and/or submitting your thesis or dissertation after the deadline date may result in you not graduating in the semester you planned, additional expense to register for a subsequent semester, and your degree to not be conferred.
+Defending and/or submitting your thesis or dissertation after the deadline date may result in you not graduating in the semester you planned, additional expense to register for a subsequent semester, and your degree to not be conferred as planned.
 Please note these dates and plan accordingly to defend and submit in the semester you plan to complete your manuscript.